blabla1337/skf-flask/skf/markdown/knowledge_base/70-knowledge_base--Username_enumeration--.md

 An attacker could enumerate these usernames, enlarging his chance for a successful brute-force attack.
 Same goes for "Password forget" functions.

-Whenever an user forgot his password, make him fill in his email address rather than an username.
+Whenever an user forgets his password, make him fill in his email address rather than an username.

 ## Solution: